SolastaMods/SolastaUnfinishedBusiness/Documentation/UnfinishedBusinessSubclasses.md

 * Channel Divinity: Spiritual Shielding

-When a friendly creature you can see is about to be hit by attack you can spend use of Channel Divinity to apply effect of Shield spell (+5 AC for a round) on it.
+When a friendly creature you can see is about to be hit by attack you can spend a use of Channel Divinity granting it extra AC equal to your Charisma modifier (minimum +1).

 * Oath of Altruism